 The Appalachian Trail is less than 5 miles from Round Hill.
 It’s most prominent local crossing is over Route 7 near Bear’s Den, a beautiful sunset view of the Blue Ridge Mountains and the Shenandoah River.

-Round Hill will open Sleeter Lake Park in June 2018, providing public access to the 100-acre lake.
+Round Hill opened Sleeter Lake Park in June 2018, providing public access to the 100-acre lake.
 Army Colonel Frank Sleeter, the original owner of Hill High Orchards, created Sleeter Lake in the late 1960s when he built a dam along a local creek to irrigate his peach and apple orchards.
 Now we can use it for canoes, kayaks, and picnics.